 Justus grew up writing stories for family and friends, and has always pursued an active writing life.
 In addition to writing for radio and TV advertising, he made his living for several years ghost writing newspaper and magazine features, but maintained his passion for quirky stories about ordinary people encountering extraordinary situations.

-Much of his recent work is inspired by his roots in Ohio and West Virginia, including the unique culture, traditions and characters of rural Appalachia.
 Sometimes gritty and dark, Justus’s stories are about good people who transcend their misfortunes and bad people who get what they deserve.

 His current novel, A Tender for the Fire, is described as Donnie Darko meets My Side of the Mountain.
 Set in a rural Appalachian town, the novel follows a quiet young man who lost his mother on the day he was born, possesses a strangely high tolerance for pain, and secretly enjoys setting things on fire.